apt-trader/timefolio-contest/README.md

 The project follows a professional quantitative research and production lifecycle:

-1.  **Data Population:** Use the standalone `fetchers` (or `backfill_krx_data.py`) to populate a local SQLite database with market, fundamental, and macro data.
+1.  **Data Population:** Use the standalone `fetchers` to populate a local SQLite database with market, fundamental, and macro data.
 This is done once or periodically to keep the local data store fresh.
 2.  **Strategy Research & Tuning:** Use `tuner.py` to run dozens or hundreds of backtests, automatically finding the optimal parameters (e.g., factor windows, risk aversion) that maximize historical performance.
-This is the core research step.
 3.  **Validation:** Update `config.yaml` with the best parameters found by the tuner.
 Then, use `backtester.py` to run a single, full backtest to generate a detailed performance report and equity curve for the final, tuned strategy.
 4.  **Production Run:** Execute `main.py` to generate the final portfolio for the upcoming period using the validated, optimal configuration.
 ---
 ## Prerequisites
 -   Python 3.9+ & SQLite 3
--   API keys in a `.env` file: `DART_API_KEY`, `FRED_API_KEY`.
+-   API keys for DART and FRED.
--   All packages from `requirements.txt`.
 ---
 ## Installation